pmayur0680/data-structures/definitions.md

 ## Queue

-Stack is an abstract (behavior is defined by principles) data structure that abide by a FIFO principle (shift to remove first, push to insert last).
+Stack is an abstract (behavior is defined by principles) data structure that abide by a FIFO principle.
+It can be implemented using push & shift meaning adding to end and removing from beginning.

+enqueue is a queue operation where you add an item at the back of a queue. dequeue is a queue operation where you remove an item from the front of a queue

 ### FIFO